 Glyphosate is a chemical that is under hot discussion in the farming world.
 It is the active ingredient in the widely used herbicide Monsanto Roundup.
 Tests have confirmed the presence of glyphosate in food.
 Virtually all conventional produce and food products contain traces of this chemical.
 As with all subjects of debate, many studies claim Roundup herbicide and glyphosate pose no risk to humans.[2]

-Advocates of conventional farming (the type that allows these artificial substances) argue that glyphosate toxicity will not occur because recommended levels are not exceeded.
+Advocates of conventional farming (the type that allows the use of these artificial substances) argue that glyphosate toxicity will not occur because recommended levels are not exceeded.

-This statement may be true for one chemical in one product.
-However, it does not consider the sheer number of potentially toxic chemicals we are subjected to in modern society.
+This statement may be true for a single chemical in a single product.
+However, it does not account for the sheer number of potentially toxic chemicals we are exposed to in modern society.
 We find these in our food, water, the materials we use to make products and clothing, and the air we breathe.

 A cocktail of chemicals – will we all respond the same?

 A chemical may be tested and found safe at a certain level, but it is unlikely that a product’s full cocktail of chemicals has been tested.
-Molecular biologist Professor Gilles-Eric Seralini has demonstrated that the full formulations of pesticides are much stronger than the declared active ingredient.
-Additionally, the ‘active ingredient may not be the most toxic in pesticide formulations.[1]
+Molecular biologist Professor Gilles-Eric Seralini has demonstrated that pesticide formulations are much stronger than their declared active ingredients.
+Additionally, the active ingredient may not be the most toxic in pesticide formulations.[1]

 Coupled with these issues, there is little consideration for variations in sensitivity between individuals.
 Similarly, the consequences of exposure to many different chemicals over a day or a lifetime are given little consideration.